euro-hpc-pl/SpinGlassPEPS.jl/README.md

 }
 ```

-Article describing in detail used algorithms and containing extensive benchmarks
+Article describing in detail used algorithms and containing extensive benchmarks.
 ```
 @article{SpinGlassPEPS,
     author = {Anna Maria Dziubyna and Tomasz \'{S}mierzchalski and Bart\l{}omiej Gardas and Marek M. Rams and Masoud Mohseni},